+Liza teaches Oral History Methods at the New School for Drama.
 Liza has lectured at the New School Memory Conference (“The Museum as Ventriloquist: Oral History in the 9/11 Memorial Museum”), the NYCMER Conference (“Story, Memory, Fantasy: How to Gather Visitors’ Narratives and What to do Once You’ve Got Them”), and Columbia University (“Stores of Memory”).
-Liza was a teaching artist for five years, leading teacher workshops on theater and oral history in the classroom, with LeAp.
+She was a lecturer for the ART CART: Saving the Legacy project, training graduate students to conduct oral histories with older artists in New York, and she produced the oral history component the ART CART exhibition at NYU.
 She earned a certificate in Physical Theatre from the London International School of Performing Arts, and a certificate from the Royal Academy of Dramatic Arts.
 B.A. with Honors from Northwestern University.
 M.A. in Oral History at Columbia University.

 Liza has received grants from the Lower Manhattan Cultural Council, Fractured Atlas, the Puffin Foundation, the Arvon Foundation, and the Center for Interdisciplinary Research in the Arts.
 Her work at the Whitney Museum is funded by the Altman Foundation.